An in-depth report on the causes, diagnosis, treatment, and prevention of pneumonia.

 Chest therapy using incentive spirometry, rhythmic inhalation and coughing, and chest tapping are all important techniques to loosen the mucus and move it out of the lungs.
 It should be used both in the hospital and during recovery at home.

-Incentive Spirometry.
 The patient uses an incentive spirometer at regular intervals to improve breathing and loosen sputum.
 The spirometer is a hand-held clear plastic device that includes a breathing tube and a container with a movable gauge.
 The patient exhales, then inhales forcefully through the tube, using the pressure of the inhalation to raise the gauge to the highest level possible.

-Rhythmic Breathing and Coughing.
 During recovery, the patient performs rhythmic breathing and coughing every 4 hours:

 - Before starting the breathing exercise, the patient should tap lightly on the chest to loosen mucus in the lung.
 If available, a caregiver should also tap on the patient's back.